A new non-parametric test for multivariate paired data from pair matching or paired designs: Performance of the proposed test

-The results under various scenarios are summarized in Table \ref{tab:perform}.
-We first look at the results under moderate-dimensional settings ($d=50$).
-When only $\nu_1$ differs from $\nu_2$, $Z_m$ and $Z_g$ work well for all three distributions with $Z_m$ performing best.
-The paired Hotelling's $T^2$ test has high power for the multivariate normal and multivariate $t$ distributions, but is not good for the multivariate log-normal distribution.
-The statistic $Z_s$ cannot reject the null hypothesis for the multivariate normal and multivariate $t$ distributions as it aims for scale alternatives.
-For the multivariate log-normal distribution, since even only $\nu_1\neq\nu_2$, the variance of $X_i$ also differs from that of $Y_i$, we see that $Z_s$ exhibits some power.
-When $\nu_1\neq\nu_2$ and $\Gamma_1\neq\Gamma_2$, $Z_g$ performs best; $Z_m$ and $Z_s$ are very effective too.
-The performance of paired Hotelling's $T^2$ is at the bottom for all three distributions, especially for the multivariate log-normal distribution.
+The results under various scenarios are summarized in Table \ref{tab:perform}(a).
+We begin by examining the results for moderate-dimensional settings ($d=50$).
+When only $\nu_1$ differs from $\nu_2$, both pHT and BCT demonstrate high power for the multivariate normal distribution but perform poorly for the multivariate log-normal distribution.
+When both $\nu_1\neq\nu_2$ and $\Gamma_1\neq\Gamma_2$, the performance of pHT and BCT is much worse than the proposed tests $D1$, $D5$ and $D10$, particularly for the multivariate $t$-distribution and the multivariate log-normal distribution.
+For higher dimensions ($d=100$ and $d=1000$), $D5$ and $D10$ perform well across all settings.
+In contrast, BCT only exhibits power for the multivariate normal scenario, and paired Hotelling's $T^2$ cannot be applied when $d>n$.

-For results under dimensions $d=100$ and $d=1000$, the paired Hotelling's $T^2$ cannot be applied as $d>n$.
-For the new tests, we see that when only $\nu_1$ differs from $\nu_2$, their performance are similar to that under $d=50$: For the multivariate normal and multivariate $t$ distributions, $Z_m$ exhibits higher power than $Z_g$, and $Z_s$ has no power as the difference is only in the mean.
-All new tests exhibit pretty good performance for the multivariate log-normal distribution with $Z_g$ exhibiting the highest power.
-When $\nu_1$ differs from $\nu_2$ and $\Gamma_1$ differs from $\Gamma_2$, $Z_s$ and $Z_g$ exhibit power higher than $Z_m$.
+Additionally, under setting (ii), $\nu_1$ and $\nu_2$ are the same as those under setting (i), while $\Gamma_2$ differs from $\Gamma_1$.
+As a result, the difference between the two samples becomes more pronounced.
+Comparing the results under setting (ii) with those under setting (i), we observe an increase in the power of $D1$, $D5$, and $D10$ across the three distributions, while the power of pHT and BCT decreases for the multivariate normal and multivariate $t$-distributions.

+Now we examine the performance of the proposed test when the samples $X_i$ and $Y_i$ come from different families of distributions.
+Specifically, we generate the data such that